Efficient prescription to search for linear gravitational wave memory from hyperbolic black hole encounters and its application to the NANOGrav 12.5-year dataset: PN-accurate modeling of hyperbolic encounters involving black holes

 To obtain $h^{\rm Q}_{\times,+}$ for compact binaries in hyperbolic trajectories, we replace $r$, $\dot r$, and $\dot \phi$ appearing in Eqs.~\eqref{eq:hpx_rphi} with the help of Eqs.~\eqref{eq:orbitalp}, and this leads to \begin{widetext}

 \end{widetext} where $\mathcal{H}=\frac{GM\eta}{D_L \, c^2} \, x$ is the GW amplitude and $x=(GMn/c^3)^{2/3}$ is a dimensionless PN parameter.
 The additional notations used here include $c_\iota=\cos \iota$, $s_\iota=\sin \iota$, $\chi=e_t \cosh u$, and $\xi=e_t \sinh u$.
 It should be noted that the Keplerian parametric solution (Eqs.~\ref{eq:orbitalp}) allows us to express $ \dot \phi = ( d \phi /d v) \times ( d v/du) \times ( d u/dl) \times ( dl/dt) $ and $\dot r = ( d r/du ) \times ( du/dl) \times ( dl/dt) $ in Eqs.~\eqref{eq:hpx_rphi}.
 Further, we write the energy and angular momentum, required to specify the orbital elements, in terms of $n$ and $e_t$, while identifying orbital eccentricity with the time-eccentricity $e_t$ that enters the PN-accurate Keplerian type parametric solution for hyperbolic orbits \cite{cho2018hyperbolic}.
 The structure of Eqs.~\eqref{eq:h_uphi} allows us to pursue certain restricted PN-accurate prescription for modeling the temporal evolution of quadrupolar order GW polarisation states, associated with non-spinning compact objects in PN-accurate hyperbolic orbits.
 In other words, we will employ a PN-accurate prescription for the time evolution of $u$ and $\phi$ variables that appear in Eqs.~\eqref{eq:h_uphi}.
 This PN-accurate evolution is implemented by employing the 3PN-accurate Keplerian type parametric solution that extends Eqs.~(\ref{eq:orbitalp}-\ref{eq:termnu}), and detailed in Refs.~\cite{cho2018hyperbolic,dandapat2023gravitational}.
+The temporal evolution of eccentric anomaly $u$ is provided by the 3PN-accurate Kepler equation, which we write explicitly as \cite{dandapat2023gravitational} \begin{widetext}